Skip to content

 Command Description Keyboard Shortcut

-Git Time Machine: Show Unpushed Commits Display all unpushed commits from current branch -
+Git Time Machine: Show Unpushed Commits Display all unpushed commits in sidebar -

-Git Time Machine: Edit Commit Quick edit from tree view (simple) -
+Git Time Machine: Edit Commit Quick edit from tree view -

-Git Time Machine: Edit Commit (Full Flow with Webview) Complete guided flow with visual date/time picker -
+Git Time Machine: Edit Commit (Full Flow) Complete guided flow with date/time picker -

 Git Time Machine: Bulk Edit Multiple Commits Edit multiple commits at once -